 Classes are taught through tutor explanation and demonstration.
 Playing with other clarinettists in groups of 3 or more you will receive feedback both individually and as a group.
 You will also have the opportunity to listen to and critique other groups.

 Are there any other costs?
 Is there anything I need to bring?

 Please bring your instrument, a pencil and eraser.
-The tutor will provide or recommend suitable music for the varous ensembles within the class, but you are also welcome to bring along music you are interested in playing.
+The tutor will provide or recommend suitable music for the various ensembles within the class, but you are also welcome to bring along music you are interested in playing.

 When I've finished, what course can I do next?

 You may continue in this course for as many terms as you wish; there will be different repertoire each term.
-When you are ready, you may wish to progress to Chamber music 2.

 City Lit also offers courses for many instruments at levels from grade 3 upwards, where you can study solo technique and repertoire (Flute, Clarinet, Saxophone, Violin/Viola, Cello, Piano).
 You may also be interested in String ensemble or Clarinet choir